multiplemonomials/multicast_expert/README.rst

 When a network interface (e.g. your Ethernet card) sees a packet going to a multicast IP address, it processes it differently.
 The exact specifics are outside of the scope of this document and depend on the specific medium, but often it will mark that packet as multicast at the link layer too, e.g. by giving it a special destination MAC address.
 This ensures that the packet is delivered correctly by the link layer.

 If you are simply trying to receive existing multicast packets, all you need to do is open a multicast_expert socket with the multicast address of the protocol you're using.
 But if you're trying to build your own application that communicates via multicast, you'll need to select an IPv4 or IPv6 multicast address to use for it.
-Many of these addresses have to be officially assigned by IANA (the `wikipedia page on multicast addresses <https://en.wikipedia.org/wiki/Multicast_address#IPv4>`_ has the full details), though it's worth knowing that IP addresses in the 239.x.x.x range are "administratively scoped" and available for private use on LANs.
+Many of these addresses have to be officially assigned by IANA (the `wikipedia page on multicast addresses <https://en.wikipedia.org/wiki/Multicast_address#IPv4>`_ has the full details), though IP addresses in the 239.x.x.x range are "administratively scoped" and available for private use on LANs.

 Multicast Routing in Networks
 =============================